 The application deadline for the Seed Grant Initiative is Jan.
 5, giving those who may be interested a month to apply during the weeks leading up to finals and winter break.
 Jason Freitag, an associate professor in the history department and member of the Presidential Transition Team, said the reason for this short timeline is because Collado wants to get the initiative off the ground quickly.

-Funding for the Seed Grant Initiative will come from the Helen Gurley Brown Genius Grant of $100,000 that Collado received in August.
+Funding for the Seed Grant Initiative and Fellows Program will come from the Helen Gurley Brown Genius Grant of $100,000 that Collado received in August and the President’s Discretionary Fund.
 Proposals that are selected may receive grant funding ranging from $2,000 to $25,000.
-Chief of Staff Melissa Daly said Collado plans to distribute the entirety of this grant to Seed Grant Initiative proposals.

 In an email describing the initiatives, Collado said her choice to utilize the Helen Gurley Brown Genius Grant for funding the Seed Grant Initiative proposals was a conscious effort to encourage creativity at the college.